 • We want you or your caregiver to contact us with any concerns you may have.

-In order to expose the entire length of the rectus abdominus ( 6 pack muscles) for plication (sewing tight together) during a tummy tuck, all the skin from the pubic bone to the sternum (breast bone) must be elevated or raised off of them.
+In order to expose the entire length of the rectus abdominus ( 6 pack muscles) for plication (sewing tight together) during a tummy tuck, all the skin from the pubic bone (groin) to the sternum (breast bone) must be elevated or raised off of them.

 • Meet with our Surgical Consultants for an initial discussion as well as scheduling and pricing options.

 If you are looking for a tummy tuck near me, Beleza Medspa can help.
-At Beleza MedSpa, we offer abdominoplasty, or a tummy tuck, which is an efficient way to flatten your abdomen.
+At Beleza MedSpa, we offer abdominoplasty, or a tummy tuck, as well as liposuction which is an efficient way to flatten your abdomen.
 Board certified Plastic Surgeon Dr. Staci Hix-Hernandez MD will determine during a pre-operative consultation the best plan for your body shape, walking you through the procedure step-by-step.
 During the tummy tuck surgery, any excess skin and fat will be removed, revealing the contours of your natural body shape.